6 PLACES STILL AVAILABLE!

 Join us for a 4-day guided Family Adventure to beautiful Kangaroo Island in South Australia, in the NSW school holidays from 18th to 21st April 2019.

 We will take in the highlights of the Kangaroo Island Wilderness Trail adjacent to the Southern Ocean, through botanically unique vegetation to rugged, remote and spectacular coastline.
-Share the towering cliffs of limestone and coagulated magma, storm-blasted coastal scrub, massive arcs of bone white beach and unique KI wildlife with your family!
+Share the towering cliffs of limestone and coagulated magma, storm-blasted coastal scrub, massive arcs of bone white beach and unique KI wildlife with your family.
+Come along on your own if you’d prefer!

 We will provide transport of packs between campsites, which means you only carry a daypack.
 How great is that!